-Combine the olive oil, lime juice, and raisins.
+- Combine the olive oil, lime juice, and raisins.
 Leave to soak while you prep the salad.

-Turn on the broiler.
+- Turn on the broiler.
 Line a rimmed sheet tray with foil.
 Add the pineapple slabs.
 Combine the sugar and cayenne in a small bowl, then sprinkle half on top of the pineapple.
 Broil for 5 to 10 minutes, until very charred.
 Remove from the oven, flip over, and sprinkle the rest of the cayenne sugar on top.
 Broil for another 5 or so minutes until charred.
 Cool completely (a freezer helps!), then chop into big chunks.

-Prep the carrots.
+- Prep the carrots.
 Use a vegetable peeler to strip the carrots into long ribbons into a big bowl.
 This will become trickier as you whittle down the vegetable—I like to save the very center for future snacks.
 Add the cilantro and pineapple to the bowl.

-Finish the dressing.
+- Finish the dressing.
 Dump the olive oil, lime juice, and raisins into a food processor, along with the garlic, cumin, and salt.
 Pulse until a creamy, chunky dressing forms.
 Season with salt to taste.

-Add about half the dressing and a pinch of salt to the salad.
+- Add about half the dressing and a pinch of salt to the salad.
 Toss.
 Add more dressing to taste—you may not use all of it.
 Add some avocado, give a very gentle toss, then top with the rest.
 Serve immediately.

 Emma is the food editor at Food52.
 Before this, she worked a lot of odd jobs, all at the same time.
-Think: stir-frying noodles "on the fly," baking dozens of pastries at 3 a.m., reviewing restaurants, and writing articles about everything from how to use leftover mashed potatoes to the history of pies in North Carolina.
-Now she lives in Maplewood, New Jersey with her husband and their cat, Butter.
-Stay tuned every Tuesday for Emma's cooking column, Big Little Recipes, all about big flavor and little ingredient lists.
+Think: stir-frying noodles on the fly, baking dozens of pastries at 3 a.m., and writing about the history of pie in North Carolina.
+Now she lives in New Jersey with her husband and their cat, Butter.
+Stay tuned every Tuesday for Emma's award-winning column, Big Little Recipes (also the cookbook in October 2021!).
 And see what she's up to on Instagram at @emmalaperruque.